-Discover the story of this East Texas log home that showcases a variety of woods, including some salvaged after the devastating one-two punch of Hurricane Katrina and Hurricane Rita.
+This East Texas log home showcases a variety of wood species, including some salvaged after the devastating one-two punch of Hurricane Katrina and Hurricane Rita.

 Steve and Linda Ough can hardly believe that they're finally living their log-home dream.
 The high-school sweethearts spent nearly two decades in Texas before moving to Montana in 1997.